 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is personal boundaries.
 Kind of like our skin acts as a boundary to separate the insides of our bodies from the world, personal boundaries allow us to maintain separation in our interactions with other people.
 Types of boundaries… Continue reading What Is… Personal Boundaries

 I got thinking about this recently because my best friend is a normalizer, and it really doesn't feel very good sometimes.
 But there are other times when normalizing aspects of mental illness can be helpful.
 So what's the difference?
-The invalidating way A little while back, I told my best friend that I was heading… Continue reading Normalizing Mental Illness Symptoms – the Good Way and the Bad Way
+The invalidating way A little while back, I told my best friend that I was heading… Continue reading Normalizing Mental Illness Symptoms: the Good & the Bad Way

 F*ck No is written by Sarah Knight, who is also the author of The Life-Changing Magic of Not Giving a F*ck.
 This book covers a variety of situations, including social, work, partner, and family, and helps you to get more comfortable saying no to others' demands.
 The book includes a variety of fun diagrams in… Continue reading Book Review: F*ck No: How to Stop Saying Yes